-Congratulations, your child has been selected to attend Guadalupe Centers Elementary School for the 2022-2023 school year!
+Congratulations, your child has been selected to attend Guadalupe Centers Elementary School for the 2023-2024 school year!
 My name is Dr. April Soberon, and I am the Principal of Guadalupe Centers Elementary School.
-I'd like to be the first to welcome your families to the 2022-23 school year.
+I'd like to be the first to welcome your families to the 2023-24 school year.
 I can't wait to continue to get to know each of you and your students and work together to help our students achieve success!

 The mission of Guadalupe Centers Elementary School is to create and empower our school community by providing rigorous and engaging academic and cultural experiences.
-Throughout the challenges to our educational environment as well as to our everyday lives we have faced over the past year and a half, and as we transition to what is closer to a more traditional setting in our school, we continue our dedication to providing all students with a quality educational experience.
-Our school calendar will be a typical five day school week, with a monthly early release day and a few full days for professional development for staff when there will not be school.
-We will not have early dismissal weekly on Wednesdays as we have in the past.
-We will continue with our mask optional policies for students and staff to start the school year.
-Outside of Covid-related absences, we will be returning to an emphasis on daily student attendance and timeliness.
+As we continue our dedication to providing all students with a quality educational experience, we will be returning to an emphasis on daily student attendance and timeliness.
 We will open our doors to welcome students beginning at 7:05 for breakfast, and school will start promptly at 7:30 daily.
-Dismissal will take place at 2:35 daily, except on early release days when we will dismiss at 12:29 PM and Half Days at 11:00 am.
-Please check the school calendar for reference.
+Dismissal will take place at 2:35 daily.